Brane Embeddings in AdS_4 x CP^3: Introduction

-The new $AdS_4/CFT_3$ duality shares many common features with the well studied $AdS_5 \times S^5$-Super Yang-Mills correspondence.
-In fact, using the insights from the later, many results can be obtained for the former.
+The $AdS_4/CFT_3$ duality shares many common features with the well studied $AdS_5 \times S^5$-Super Yang-Mills correspondence.
+In fact, using the insights from the later, many results can be obtained for the former, like for instance, the existence of certain string solutions in $AdS_4$, as long as the $\C\cP^3$~\cite{Drukker:2008zx} can be ignored.
 In tune with the earlier AdS/dCFT dualities~\cite{KR}, in the following, we consider a $D4$-brane wrapping an $AdS_3 \times \C\cP^1$ submanifold of $AdS_4 \times \C\cP^3$.
 This configuration may be considered as the near-horizon limit of a certain $D2-D4$ system, and the AdS/CFT duality is considered to act twice: both in the bulk and on the worldvolume.
 In the limit discussed in~\cite{ooguri1}, the bulk description can be taken to be in terms of supergravity coupled to a probe $D4$-brane.
 The dual theory is the ABJM model~\cite{Aharony:2008ug} coupled to a two dimensional defect.
 The defect theory may be associated with the boundary of $AdS_3$ and it should be a conformal field theory, following the logic established for earlier brane embeddings~\cite{KR}.
-In fact, the existence of solutions we present in this work, gives enough evidence for the existence of dCFT's in the case of $AdS_4/CFT_3$ duality. \\
+In fact, using the solutions we present in this work, gives enough evidence for the existence of dCFT's in the case of $AdS_4/CFT_3$ duality. \\

+Note : After submission of this work, we came to know of a $D2-D4$ intersection model in~\cite{Fujita:2009kw}, which has some overlap with one of our supersymmetric solutions of $D4$-brane wrapping a $\C\cP^1$ and sitting at $\xi =0$, though our set ups do not break parity. \\

 The plan of the rest of the paper is as follows.
-In Section \ref{dbranembd}, we discuss the D-brane embeddings into the $AdS_4 \times \C\cP^3$ IIA background.
-In Section \ref{Ap:Killing}, we use the kappa symmetry projector to determine the supersymmetry preserved by these D-brane embeddings and conclude in Section \ref{conclusion}.
-Finally, in Appendix A we discuss the D-brane field equations used in Section~\ref{dbranembd}.\\
+In Section-\ref{dbranembd}, we discuss the D-brane embeddings into the $AdS_4 \times \C\cP^3$ IIA background.
+In Section-\ref{Ap:Killing}, we use the kappa symmetry projector to determine the supersymmetry preserved by these D-brane embeddings.
+In Section-\ref{fieldtheory}, we discuss the field theory aspects of embeddings of Section-\ref{dbranembd} and present a discussion of possible extensions for future in Section-\ref{conclusion}.
+In Appendix A and B, we discuss the D-brane field equations used in Section-\ref{dbranembd} and the analysis of killing spinors, respectively.\\

-Note : After submission of this work, we were informed of $D$-branes and defect ABJM models considered in~\cite{Fujita:2009kw}, which has some overlap.
-More recently, an extensive discussion of branes in $AdS_4\times \C\cP^3$, including the construction of defect CFT's appeared in~\cite{Ammon:2009wc}.